stefanobinotto/Reinforcement-Learning-course/README.md

 ## Lab 1 - The 10 Armed Testbed

-The main goal of this lab is to take the first steps in the RL world by solving the multi-armed bandit problem, which is addressed through epsilon-greedy, UCB and and gradient bandit algorithms.
+The main goal of this lab is to take the first steps in the RL world by solving the multi-armed bandit problem, which is addressed through epsilon-greedy, UCB and gradient bandit algorithms.

 Notebook: [Lab1](https://github.com/stefanobinotto/Reinforcement-Learning-course/tree/main/lab1)